 One of the biggest Flexbox quality-of-life improvements in recent years has been the

-gap allows us to create space in-between each Flex child, along the primary axis.
+gap allows us to create space in-between each Flex child.
 This is great for things like navigation headers:

 gap is a relatively new addition to the Flexbox language, but it's been implemented across all modern browsers since early 2021.

 There's one other spacing-related trick I want to share.
 It's been around since the early days of Flexbox, but it's relatively obscure, and it blew my mind when I first discovered it.

 margin property is used to add space around a specific element.
 In some layout modes, like Flow and Positioned, it can even be used to center an element, with

 Auto margins are much more interesting in Flexbox: